 - 3/4 cup sauerkraut, drained, squeezed dry and chopped

 - 4 ounces unsweetened chocolate, melted

 - 4 cups confectioners' sugar

 - In a bowl, cream the butter and sugar.
-Add eggs, one at a time, beating well after each.
+Add 1 egg at a time, beating well after each.
 Add vanilla.
 Combine flour, cocoa, baking powder, baking soda and salt; add to the creamed mixture alternately with water.
 Stir in sauerkraut.
-Pour into two greased and floured 8-in. round baking pans.
+Pour into 2 greased and floured 8-in. round baking pans.

 - Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool in pans for 10 minutes before removing to wire racks to cool completely.